brisvag/gibberify/README.md

 ```
 (or just double click on the executable).

+**DISCLAIMER**: the reverse translation function is experimental and, frankly, terrible.
+Don't expect much from it.

 You can also translate from the command line.
 To print the help, run:
 ```
 gibberify -h